Essential OilsPostpartumSimple Living

 Clove (contraindicated in pregnancy) is a natural antioxidant that helps protect the thyroid gland.
 It is an anti fungal, analgesic, carminative, spasmolytic that has phenols which can improve cell-to-cell communication in the body.

-The ratios that I decided to use for these are:
+The ratios to use for these are:

 10 drops of Frankincense